🔼The name Jesse in the Bible

 🔼Etymology of the name Jesse

 The meaning of the name Jesse is rich enough to ignite debate.
-Some suggest relations to the phrase אישי (the name Ishi, meaning My Husband; see Genesis 29:32, Hosea 2:16), formed from the word איש ('ish), meaning man:
+In 1 Chronicles 2:13, Jesse is called by the similar name אישי, Ishi, meaning My Husband (see Genesis 29:32, Hosea 2:16) and it may be that both the names Ishi and Jesse are formed from the word איש ('ish), meaning man:

 It is then noted that the phrase אישי is only one letter beth away from the name Abishai (אבישי), meaning My Father Is Jesse, and thus My Father Is My Husband.